NetApp/harvest/docs/create-storagegrid-dashboard.md

 After updating the template, restart your Harvest poller to collect the new metrics.
 Verify that the metrics are available in your time-series database (Prometheus, InfluxDB, etc.)

-## Step 4: Create Harvest-Compatible Dashboards
+## Step 4: Create Similar Dashboards in Harvest Grafana

-Now create dashboards in your Harvest Grafana instance using the metrics being collected.
+Now create dashboards in your Harvest Grafana instance that mirror the functionality of StorageGRID's built-in dashboards, using the metrics being collected by Harvest.

 For detailed guidance on creating dashboards with Harvest metrics, refer to the [Creating a Custom Grafana Dashboard](dashboards.md#creating-a-custom-grafana-dashboard-with-harvest-metrics-stored-in-prometheus) guide.